-I also acknowledge our international partners WHO India, UNAIDS India and CDC India for their technical support and involvement in the planning implementation of HSS among Prisoners.
+I also acknowledge our international partners WHO India, UNAIDS India and CDC India for their technical support and involvement in the planning and implementation of HSS among the prisoners.

 This report will be useful for all the stakeholders involved in control of HIV epidemic.